by Geri Zabela Eddins

 Do you believe that Americans demand too much from our presidential spouses?
 Should presidential spouses be assigned a legal job description and be paid for their work?
 How much would you pay a presidential spouse?

-An opinion poll conducted by CNN in June 2008 reported that a majority of Americans, 67 percent, believe the U.S. is ready for a female president.
-However, the poll also reported that almost one third, 32 percent, of Americans do not believe the U.S. is ready for a female president.
+An opinion poll conducted by YouGov and sponsored by The Economist in March 2015 reported that a majority of Americans, 67 percent, believe the U.S. is ready for a female president.
+However, the poll also reported that 22 percent of Americans do not believe the U.S. is ready for a female president.
+Twelve percent of Americans replied "not sure."
 What do you think?
 Would you vote for a female president if you believed she was the best candidate?

 Angelo, Bonnie.
 First Families: The Impact of the White House on Their Lives.
 New York: HarperCollins, 2005.